 RVCOG adopted a formal Title VI complaint procedure in FY 2003.
-It was updated and incorporated into the RVMPO Environmental Justice & Title VI Plan, adopted in November 2010.
+It was updated and incorporated into the RVMPO Environmental Justice & Title VI Plan, updated in August 2014.

 In addition, the RVMPO regularly conducts analyses as well as outreach to address Title VI and Environmental Justice requirements as part to the Metropolitan Planning process.
-Project evaluation for discretionary funds for the 2012-2015 MTIP included an examination of impacts on targeted populations as identified in the 2010 EJ plan.
-A similar evaluation will occur for the 2015-2018 MTIP.
+Project evaluation for discretionary funds for the 2015-2018 MTIP included an examination of impacts on targeted populations as identified in the 2010 EJ plan.